rado0x54/frient_keypad_alarmo/README.md

 This project provides an automation to link a **Frient Keypad** to the **Alarmo** module in Home Assistant.
 It enables seamless communication between the keypad and Home Assistant’s Alarm Control Panel, offering advanced functionality for home security management.

+> Forked from https://github.com/Bygood91/frient_keypad_alarmo and adapted for additional reliability and flexibility.

 ## Features

 - **Arm All Zones**: Activate all zones with the **Lock** button.